 Serbian Spruce are offered in the following sizes:

-• bare root seedling [available now for pre-order]
+• bare root seedling [now shipping]

 • bare root transplant [discontinued in this size]